Superformula/mobile-test/documentation.md

 # API
 - I built a simple API using NestJS to handle the `/seed` endpoint.
 This API can be found in: https://github.com/HudsonJunior/superformula_test_server
 - I deployed this API using Heroku.
+The domain is : https://superformulaserver.herokuapp.com/seed

 ## Clean Architecture
 - Some concepts of the Clean Architecture pattern defined by the Uncle Bob in his book were used in this project.